ulfschneider/ulfschneider.github.io/_posts/blog/2015-07-24-supersize.md

 Figure: The complex problem class is characterized by uncertainty, this is the place where agile is at home {:.figcaption}

 In this complex area we talk about dynamic, self-organizing systems with non-linear behavior.
 An environment, where more is unknown than known.
-The a-priori definition of all states the system can be in and how to move the system from any of these states into a desired other state is not possible.
+The a-priori definition of all states of which the system can be in - and how to move the system from any of these states into a desired other state - is not possible.
 One has to work through this environment to get a grip on it.
-Therefore the a-priori definition of a detailed step-by-step execution processes does not function and to put more effort into upfront planning will only consume more effort but won´t improve the outcome.
+Therefore the a-priori definition of a detailed step-by-step execution process will not function and to put more effort into upfront planning will only consume more effort but won´t improve the outcome.

 This leads to the next, tightly coupled angle on the agile topic: the process model to use.